stat-lab/TRsv/README.md

 ```
 git clone https://github.com/stat-lab/TRsv
 ```
 The Data folder in the TRsv package contains tandem repeat bed files, gap bed files, centromere bed files, and gff annotation files for the human build 37/38/T2T references.
 The Data folder also contains the training data sets for machine learning-based SV filtering for non-HiFi data.
-Do not change the name of the files/directories (except config.txt) and the directory structure within the TRsv package.
+Do not change the name of the files/directories (except config files) and the directory structure within the TRsv package.

 ## <a name="hdata"></a>Human and Non-human Data